On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent

-Our computational results support the latter view: superdiffusive random motion, when combined with gradient-driven migration, facilitates robust exploration of the chemoattractant landscape.
-In this regime, small fluctuations in concentration do not hinder the cell’s ability to locate regions of higher signal intensity.
-To quantify this effect, we analyze the distribution of first hitting times for the global maximum of the chemoattractant concentration, which represents the cell's arrival at the peak of the external signal.
+Through computational experiments, we show that superdiffusive random motion, when combined with gradient-driven migration, promotes robust exploration of the chemoattractant landscape.
+In this regime, small fluctuations in concentration do not prevent cells from locating regions of higher signal intensity.
+To quantify this effect, we analyze the distribution of first hitting times for the global maximum of the chemoattractant concentration over fixed observation windows.
 Notably, this behavior persists across diverse settings, including flat and curved substrates, and in the presence or absence of secondary, self-generated chemotactic cues.

 The structure of the paper is as follows.
 Section 2 introduces the mathematical definition and key properties of fractional Brownian motion, and sets up the stochastic differential equation model of chemotaxis that underlies our analysis.
 This framework includes dynamics in both Euclidean spaces and Riemannian manifolds, representing flat and curved substrates, respectively.
 We also discuss connections to optimization and sampling theory.
 Section 3 presents our computational results: Section 3.1 examines the robustness conferred by fractional Brownian motion against small fluctuations in the chemotactic field in Euclidean settings; Section 3.2 extends this analysis to curved domains modeled as smooth manifolds; and Section 3.3 investigates the influence of a secondary, self-generated chemotactic cue.
 Finally, Section 4 concludes with a discussion of our findings and directions for future research.